artbezerra/artbezerra/README.md

 ## Hello there!
 I'm Arthur Bezerra.
 It's a pleasure to meet you.

-- Working at Stellantis South America
 - Information Systems undergraduate student at PUC Minas
 - Interested in data science, aiming to be an IT Analyst
+- Studying React Native & JS

 <div style="display: inline_block"><br>
   <!--